-But at the same time you can drink alcohol on resorts, safari boats and in so called ‘floating bars’.
-Apart from that on Hulhumale in the airport region there is a bar in Hulule Island Hotel where alcohol is also allowed.
+But at the same time, you can drink alcohol on resorts, safari boats, and in so-called ‘floating bars’.
+Apart from that on Hulhumale in the airport region, there is a bar in Hulule Island Hotel where alcohol is also allowed.
 But it is strictly forbidden for the locals.

 Why?
 Here are the most typical situations that can arise:

-– your speedboat/ferry is canceled because of a bad weather.
-It’s likely to set off next day in the morning.
+– your speedboat/ferry is canceled because of bad weather.
+It’s likely to set off the next day in the morning.
 All the details can be provided by your manager; he/she can also say where a guest house in Male is for you to stay;

 – your speedboat breaks down, and your manager will offer you another one (if the one is available);

 – Male departure point is changed.
 But it is quite rare;